makerdao/community/governance/polls/Offboard UNIV2-AAVEETH-A - October 4, 2021.md

 start_date: 2021-10-04T16:00:00
 end_date: 2021-10-07T16:00:00
 ---
-# Poll: Offboard UNIV2-AAVEETH-A - September 04, 2021
+# Poll: Offboard UNIV2-AAVEETH-A - October 4, 2021

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the MakerDAO Community.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, September 04 at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, October 4 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**